apigee/trireme/README.md

 ## Running Trireme

+### Using NPM

+If you installed Trireme using NPM, just run:

+    trireme <script name>

+Trireme will execute your script just like Node.

+In addition, the environment variable TRIREME_CLASSPATH may be used to add extra JARs or directories to the classpath used to run Trireme.
+Anything on this path will be appended to the classpath used to launch Trireme.
+This allows you to add JDBC drivers, etc.

+### Using Java

 The "jar" module builds a self-contained JAR that may be used to launch Trireme on the command line just like regular Node.js: